Orders

 • Notify customers of shipment

-Additional Data: This event typically includes tracking data such as carrier information and tracking numbers.
+Additional Data: This event typically includes tracking data such as carrier information and tracking numbers in the fulfillment details.

 ORDER_DELIVERED